 Project Characteristics: Points are awarded based on the type and relevance of the proposed project.
-For instance, points accumulate if a signal synchronization project is combined with improvements as defined in the "Eligible Activities" section above. (maximum: 10 points)
+For instance, maximum points are awarded to projects that are timing only without any capital improvements or points accumulate if a signal synchronization project is combined with improvements as defined in-below per the "Eligible Activities" section above. as follows:for an < list relocated from Eligible Activities - note that changes are only shown for any addition or deletion not relocation or formatting>